zaldre/blog/content/posts/gateway.md

 Historically with Ingress resources, there are a few key limitations that can make your life difficult:

 **Limited expressiveness**: Want to do something slightly complex?
 Good luck.
-Ingress resources are pretty basic, they can route traffic based on hostname and path, but that's about it.
+Ingress resources are pretty basic - they can only route traffic based on hostname and path, but that's about it.

 **Vendor lock-in through annotations**: They're the bane of portability.
 What works with ingress-nginx might not work with Traefik, and vice versa.
 You end up with manifests that are tightly coupled to your ingress controller of choice.